Which implant and which operation?

 Additional information

-- Because the risk of ALCL appears very small, TGA believes that the totality of the evidence presently available continues to support a reasonable assurance that approved breast implants are safe and effective when used as labelled.
+• Because the risk of ALCL appears very small, the TGA believes that the totality of the evidence presently available continues to support a reasonable assurance that approved breast implants are safe and effective when used as labelled.

 Anaesthetic Complications

 Untoward anaesthetic events occur very rarely.
-They include allergies and anaphylaxis, deep vein thromboses, heart attacks, breathing problems, awareness during the operation.
-This is why you have your operation in hospital with a qualified anaesthetist and full back up facilities.
+They include allergies and anaphylaxis, deep vein thromboses, heart attacks, breathing problems, and awareness during the operation.
+This is why you have your procedure in hospital with a qualified anaesthetist and with full back-up facilities readily available.

-Ms Corduff will also explain what complications are associated with breast augmentation and how we would deal with such an eventuality.
-The potential long term problems of this surgery are also gone into.
-This helps you to make a fully informed decision.
+Dr Ngan will also explain what complications are associated with breast augmentation, and how such an eventuality is dealt with.
+The potential long term problems of such a procedure are also discussed in detail.
+This assists you in making a fully informed decision.
 Any decision to undertake such a surgical procedure should not be taken lightly.

-It is important that the implant selected is appropriate not only in shape and size but is a correct fit for your chest and tissues.
+It is important that the implant selected is appropriate not only in shape and size, but is a correct fit for your chest and tissues.
 Precise measurements of your chest wall and tissue thicknesses are taken.
-Using these measurements and understanding the desired shape and size of your outcome the implant selection can be made.
-These measurements are entered into the computer programme and a rough guide using 3D Estetix imaging can show you how you might look post-operatively.
-It is very important that you understand that everyone is different in their tissues and the way they will lie over an implant but this imaging is helpful in giving you an idea of how you will look.
+These measurements, along with an understanding of the desired shape and size of your outcome, are used to assist in making the selection.
+These measurements are also used in the 3D imaging program Crisalix, which provides a rough guide in showing you how you might look post-operatively.
+It is very important that you understand that everyone’s tissues are different, especially the way they will lie over an implant, however this imaging is helpful in providing an idea of how you will look.
 It is very helpful in demonstrating any chest wall variations that may influence your outcome.
 We also use ‘sizers’ and place them in a surgical bra to help you judge how you look.
-You can then discuss whether you would like to be bigger / smaller etc. Using these tools we can then together work out the right implant size and shape for you.
+You can then discuss whether you would like to be bigger/smaller etc. Using these tools, we can together devise the right implant size and shape for you.

 Following your consultation you will be given a written summary of what has been discussed.
 You will be provided with relevant pamphlets and a written estimate of costs.
 We encourage you to take this home and study it and write down any questions you may have.

-If you decide you would like to proceed with surgery then you will be asked to come back for a second appointment.
-You will see Ms Corduff again and also spend time with a practice nurse who will be able to answer any further questions, and measure you for surgical bras and do the paperwork.
-It is at this second visit that we make the final decision with you on implant selection.
-We relook at the imaging and try on sizers.
-We suggest that you wear a close fitting top so that you can see how you look in clothes.
-We emphasize that this is only a guide.
-Unfortunately there is no accurate way of showing you how you will look with the breast implants in place in your body.
+If you decide you would like to proceed with surgery then you will be offered a second appointment.
+You will see Dr Ngan again and have the opportunity to ask any further questions.
+You will be given relevant paperwork that is required.
 We encourage you to ask anything that you are unsure about, no matter how trivial it may seem.
 You are very welcome to come back just for another chat to further discuss the surgery.
 This does not mean that you have to go through with it!

-The surgery takes place in hospital.
-It is our belief that your safety is paramount both for surgery and anaesthesia.
-The safest place for you is in a proper hospital that has full monitoring and back up.
-The surgery will be either in Cotham Private Hospital, Kew, or St John of God Hospital, Geelong.
-The surgery is performed under general anaesthesia with a specialist anaesthetist giving the anaesthetic and you will be able to go home later that day.
-The operation takes about an hour and at the end of the procedure local anaesthetic is used to minimize pain.
-If the implant is placed under the muscle we often use a pain buster.
-This is a pump that infuses local anaesthetic alongside the cut muscle in the breast wound for 2 to 3 days.
-It is designed for you to take home and gives great pain relief in what otherwise can be a painful technique.
-You can expect to go home on the evening of the operation.
+The surgery takes place in fully-accredited hospital.
+It is our belief that your safety is paramount concerning both surgery and anaesthesia.
+You will have the option of having your operation in Melbourne or Geelong.
+The procedure is performed under general anaesthesia, and a specialist anaesthetist will be giving the anaesthetic.
+You will be able to go home later that day.
+The operation takes about an hour, and at the end of the procedure local anaesthetic is used to minimize pain.
+You will be given a prescription for pain relief prior to leaving the hospital.

 If the implants are in front of the muscle recovery is normally within a week, however if the implant needs to be behind the muscle then you will be sore for a little longer, and can take up to 2 weeks to recover.
 Most patients can expect to be back at work within a week or two.
-We discuss with you the practical issues such as time off work, managing family etc. Due to techniques used, pain relief needed is basically paracetamol and anti-inflammatories.
-You are given these on discharge from the hospital plus some stronger tablets ‘just in case’ but these are rarely needed.
+We discuss with you the practical issues such as time off work, managing family etc. Due to the techniques used, the pain relief medication required is usually fairly simple, consisting of paracetamol and anti-inflammatories plus some stronger tablets ‘just in case’, but these are rarely needed.

-You can go back t o low impact such as walking, bike riding, etc, but all high impact and ‘bouncing’ including running should be avoided for 3 months to allow scar tissue to form to support the implant and minimise the risk of it dropping.
+You can go back to low impact exercise such as walking, bike riding, etc, but all high impact exercise and ‘bouncing’ including running should be avoided for at least six weeks.
+This allows scar tissue to form to support the implant and minimise the risk of it dropping.
 If your implant is under the muscle you should avoid heavy chest exercises.

-Breast implants do not last forever, they eventually wear out.
-Your body also changes with time and you may develop encapsulation (a build up of scar tissue around the implant.)
+Breast implants do not last forever and they eventually wear out.
+Your body also changes with time and you may develop encapsulation (a build up of scar tissue around the implant).
 You will need further surgery at some stage to change the implants or address changes in your breast tissue.
-It is important that you understand that you need long term maintanence.
+It is important that you understand that you need long term maintenance.
 We offer an annual check up of your breasts.
-Once you are over 45 years it is important that you attend breast screen every 2 years for screening mammograms.
-There is no increase in the risk of breast cancer with breast implants but 1 in 10 women get this disease and so screening for early detection is essential (see below ) Once gel implants have been in for 5 years or more we offer an MRI scan every 2 years to look at the implant itself and check its integrity.
-The costs of ongoing maintanence of your implants is something that you need to consider carefully as part of your initial decision whether to undergo the surgery.
+Once you are over forty-five years of age it is important that you attend Breast Screen every two years for screening mammograms.
+There is no increase in the risk of breast cancer if you have implants, but one in ten women contract this disease and so screening for early detection is essential.

-With respect to costs we provide a package which covers you for all your out of pocket costs for 12 months.
-That includes post operative care, bras, dressings and any unexpected return to theatre to revise scars etc. Insurance companies do not usually give you any cover for this type of surgery but it would be worth checking with your health fund as they do occasionally contribute towards the hospital costs.
-Depending on your level of insurance the secretary will be able to estimate the cost of such a package for yourself and provide you with this in writing.
+You will receive a written quotation that fully explains the cost of the surgery.
+This includes post operative care, bras and dressings.
+Insurance companies do not usually give you any cover for this type of surgery but it would be worth checking with your health fund as they do occasionally contribute towards the hospital costs.